magpie-ea/magpie-site/overview/obtain.markdown

 ### Changing the `departure point` to your own experiment

 - Usually, you might just want to manipulate the following files:
+  - `01_custom_styles.css` :: (optional) contains custom styles
-	- `01_custom_functions.js` :: (optional) contains custom functions, variables and hooks (e.g. a global coin flip)
+  - `02_custom_functions.js` :: (optional) contains custom functions, variables and hooks (e.g. a global coin flip)
-	- `02_custom_views_templates.js` :: (optional) contains user-defined special-purpose view templates (only needed, if the provided view templates are not enough for your experiment)
+  - `03_custom_views_templates.js` :: (optional) contains user-defined special-purpose view templates (only needed, if the provided view templates are not enough for your experiment)
-	- `03_trials.js` :: (optional) contains the data of different trials of a task (e.g., names of pictures, test sentences, questions, etc.)
+  - `04_trials.js` :: (optional) contains the data of different trials of a task (e.g., names of pictures, test sentences, questions, etc.)
-	- `04_views.js` :: defines the different kinds of tasks, or, more generally, anything users will engage with on the screen
+  - `05_views.js` :: defines the different kinds of tasks, or, more generally, anything users will engage with on the screen
-	- `05_main.js` :: contains the experiment structure and general information about deployment
+  - `06_main.js` :: contains the experiment structure and general information about deployment
-- The numbering of the files is important, you can use the functions defined in `01` in `04`, but you can't use some variable from `05` in `02`
+- The numbering of the files is important, you can use the functions defined in `02` in `05`, but you can't use some variable from `06` in `03`.

 ## Obtaining the server app